-In conclusion, we investigated THz field-induced transient ferroelectricity in quantum paraelectric SrTiO$_3$.
+In conclusion, we investigated THz field-induced ferroelectricity in quantum paraelectric SrTiO$_3$.
 We solved the time-dependent 2D lattice Schr\"odinger-Langevin equation to simulate the action of a THz pulse on the material.
-We found that transient ferroeletricity is realized upon application of a THz pulse with moderate field strength and considering a realistic dissipation rate.
-The main mechanism of this transient ferroeletricity lies in the excitation between ground and first excited states of the quantum paraeletric phase induced by the symmetry-breaking single-cycle THz pulse.
-In agreement with previous experimental reports~\cite{Li2019,Nova2019}, we verified that the non-oscillatory SHG signal is a signature of transient ferroelectricity.
-We also found that the resonant frequency of the THz pulse and realistic dissipation ratios are required in order to trigger this non-equilibrium phase transition.
-Our study not only does reproduce the recent experimental observations, but also provides microscopic details that emphasize the importance of the quantum paraeletric phase in this phenomenon.
+We found that a THz pulse with moderate field strength and considering a realistic dissipation rate induce ferroelectricity.
+The primary mechanism of this ferroelectricity lies in the excitation between ground and first excited states of the quantum paraelectric phase induced by the symmetry-breaking single-cycle THz pulse.
+In agreement with previous experimental reports~\cite{Li2019,Nova2019}, we verified that the non-oscillatory SHG signal is a signature of ferroelectricity.
+We also found that the resonant frequency of the THz pulse and realistic heat dissipation are required to trigger this non-equilibrium phase transition.
+Our study reproduces the recent experimental observations and provides microscopic details that emphasize the importance of the quantum paraelectric phase in this phenomenon.